Flokkq/font/README.md

 ## font

-- add private font repo as a git submodule
+add private font repo as a git submodule

 ```bash
 git submodule add https://github.com/schnis/repo.git
 ```

-This pins the current HEAD of the remote.
-This will be used when cloning.
-To update the head run
+This pins the current HEAD of the remote and will be used when cloning.
+To update the HEAD run

 ```bash
 git submodule aupdate --remote
 ```

 and push

-- commit and push

 ## workflow